 Cardiovascular Physician located in Frisco, Allen, Plano, Carrollton, TX and serving The Colony, Farmers Branch, Lewisville, McKinney, Frisco, Prosper, Celina, Little Elm, TX and the greater Dallas, TX area

 Stress testing can reveal valuable information about your heart health and how your heart copes with physical exertion and hard work.
-At Prime Heart and Vascular, with three offices in Plano, Frisco, and Allen, Texas, Rishin Shah, MD is a vascular specialist and cardiologist providing stress tests to monitor one of your most important organs.
+At Prime Heart and Vascular, with offices in Plano, Frisco, Prosper, Celina, Little Elm, Carrollton, and Allen, Texas, Rishin Shah, MD is a vascular specialist and cardiologist providing stress tests to monitor one of your most important organs.
 Dr. Shah can help lower your risk of heart disease and work towards a healthier heart.

 A stress test is sometimes called an exercise test or a treadmill test.
 This test helps Dr. Shah to examine how well your heart copes with hard work and physical exertion.
 As your body works harder during your stress test, it needs more oxygen, urging your heart to pump more blood.

 The test reveals if your blood supply is reduced in the important arteries that service your heart.